Bott and Co recovers flight delay compensation on a no-win no-fee basis, so you’re not putting yourself at financial risk when you make a claim.

 Find out if you have a Virgin flight delay compensation claim in seconds

-Our flight compensation claim calculator will tell you if you have a valid flight delay claim almost instantly.
+Our flight compensation claim calculator will tell you if you have a valid claim and how much you could claim for your delayed flight almost instantly.

 If you’ve had a flight delay of three hours or more in the last six years, just enter the flight date and number into the claims calculator to find how much compensation you can claim.